zelevin/wordle/README.md

 The result of running the script above for the best optimal word <b>slate</b>.

-I've also run a version of the above script that is aware of the secret words list.
+I've also run a slightly modified version of the above script that is aware of the secret words list.
 In this case, the optimal first move is **trace**, with the third-move winning probability of **0.5996**.